You’ve probably heard a thing or two about soy protein. The good, the bad, and the ugly.

 You might not know this yet, but toxic compounds are produced by a variety of plants and animals as part of their growth.

 This happens especially as a chemical defense against predators, insects or microorganisms.
 These chemicals have diverse chemical structures and are vastly different in toxicity, all of which can be controlled through appropriate handling and production processes.
-The scientific literature states that cooking or steaming soybeans for at least 5 minutes at a minimum of 100°C is required to ensure the removal of Leucine, the main toxin found in soybeans.
+Cooking or steaming soybeans for at least 5 minutes at a minimum of 100°C ensures the removal of Lectin, the main toxin found in soybeans.

-To be on the safe side, the soybeans found in our products are heated between 100 - 120°C for approximately 30 minutes.
+To be on the safe side, the soybeans in our meals are heated between 100 - 120°C for approximately 30 minutes.

-Much of the concern about soy’s impact on the environment is attributed to the way on how ethically are soybeans harvested, produced and distributed.
-So let’s dive a little bit deeper.
+Many concerns about the impact of soy on the environment is attributed to how ethically soybeans are harvested, produced and distributed.
+So let’s dive in a little bit deeper.

 Did you know that Europe’s current agricultural systems depend on soy?
 Yes!
-The consumption of this humble beans in Europe rose from the equivalent of 2.7 million tonnes in 1960 to the booming amount of 43.5 million tonnes in 2016.
+The consumption of these humble beans in Europe rose from the equivalent of 2.7 million tonnes in 1960 to a booming 43.5 million tonnes in 2016.

-Our soy provider has over two centuries of experience in processing beans and specialty grains in a NON-GMO way, taking into account the required aspects to ensure food safety and accordingly working with the following certified quality standards: FSCC2200, Riskplaza, SKAL, NOP, GMP+ and Valid IT.
+Our soy provider has over two centuries of experience in processing beans and specialty grains in a non-GMO way, taking into account the required aspects to ensure food safety and working with the following certified quality standards: FSCC2200, Riskplaza, SKAL, NOP, GMP+ and Valid IT.

-Fun fact: Soy plants themselves are naturally fixing nitrogen, which reduces the need for use of energy-intensive artificial fertilizers used in the harvesting of other crops.
+Fun fact: Soy plants themselves naturally fix nitrogen, which reduces the need of energy-intensive artificial fertilizers used in the harvesting of other crops.

 Crops account for 12% of the earth's surface.
-75% of these crops are used for animal feed.
+75% of these crops, including soy, are used for animal feed.
 So instead of using crops for food, the industry feeds them to livestock such as cows, which is very ineffective in our opinion.